People tricked into granting scammers Singpass access in QR code scam

 Scammers exploited the access by registering businesses, subscribing for new mobile lines or opening new bank accounts in the victims' names.

-Victims would only realise something was amiss when notified of these transactions by their telecommunications service provider or bank, or when they receive notifications in their Singpass Inbox that their personal details had been retrieved.
+Victims would realise something was amiss only when they were notified of these transactions by their telecommunications service provider or bank, or when they received notifications in their Singpass inbox that their personal details had been retrieved.

 The police warned against scanning Singpass QR codes sent by someone else, adding that Singpass will never send QR codes through non-official messaging platforms such as WhatsApp or SMS.

-Information received should also be verified with official sources, and people should also check with the relevant organisations if the transaction involves authentication using the Singpass app.
+Information received should also be verified with official sources, and people should also check with the relevant organisations if the transaction involves authentication using the Singpass app, said the police.

 Also, after scanning a Singpass QR code, people should always check the consent screen on the app to verify the legitimacy of the digital service that is being accessed.
 This means that the domain URL displayed in the app should match that in the browser address bar.

-Any suspicious activities should be reported to the Singpass helpdesk at 6335 3533 immediately.
+Any suspicious activities should be reported to the Singpass helpdesk on 6335-3533 immediately.

-Those who wish to provide any information related to such scams are also advised to call the police hotline on 1800-255-0000, or submit it online at this website (police.gov.sg/iwitness).
+Those who wish to provide any information related to such scams are also advised to call the police hotline on 1800-255-0000, or submit it online at this website.